 Recently I spoke with one of the women who alleged she had been raped by Cosby.

 We’d exchanged an e-mail or two in the past, but we had never had a converstation before.
-I’d seen her on television interviews and documentaries — you probably have too — and on hearing her voice, I registered what I have to remind myself over and over again when discussing Cosby and assault; these events happened to real people — your best friend, your sister, your roommate.
+I’d seen her on television interviews and documentaries — you probably have too — and on hearing her voice, I registered what I have to remind myself over and over again when discussing Cosby and assault; these events happened to real people — your best friend, your sister, your co-worker, your roommate.
 The woman I was speaking with wasn’t reading from a script, or auditioning for a mini-series.
 She wasn’t a media “personality” with an agent and a publicist.
 People interviewed on television can seem a little unreal at times, as if their pain were just part of another performance to judge, another “reality” show; you change the channel when you are bored, you watch when you are entertained.
 I found it impossible to reconcile the cruel names she had been called and the ugly motives assigned to her, with the kind voice that greeted me on the other end of the line.

 When I asked her about her reaction to Harvey Weinstein and all the people coming forward, she shared how moved she was.
 She then reminded me that the Weinsteins of the world are not the only abusers, that it is important to support all the violated women and men, not only those assaulted by famous people.

 “I know there are women out there, working in restaurants, standing for hours behind the counter in stores, or cleaning people’s houses every day, who deal with the same thing I had to deal with.
 This doesn’t just happen with celebrities, this happens everywhere, and we need to talk about it on every level.